ccgarant/ergo-full-node-raspi/part3-run-node-in-background-tmux.md

-# Part 3: Run the node in the background as a tmux session (in-work)
+# Part 3: Run the Node in the Background as a tmux Session

 I eventually encountered the problem everytime my computer went to sleep, say on the macbook laptop, the terminal ssh session would break and the node would not run and sync in the background.